emonty/glean.rs/README.rst

 SSH Keypairs
 ------------
-Finally, `gleam` will handle ssh-keypair-injection from config drive if cloud-init is not installed.
+Finally, `glean` will handle ssh-keypair-injection from config drive if cloud-init is not installed.